alan-turing-institute/science-gateway-middleware/README.md

 Currently this is a skeleton app that is designed to take values via `HTTP POST`, build a bash command to multiply them together and run that command via ssh on a remote server.

-## Deployment
+## Local deployment

-This code is tested on `python 3.6` and all dependencies can be installed via `pip`:
+This code is tested on `python 3.4` and all dependencies can be installed via `pip`:

 ```
 pip install -r requirements.txt
 ```

-At present this app uses a `secrets.py` file to store login details.
+At present this app uses a `config.py` file to store login details.
 For obvious reasons this is not committed with the rest of the code, but can be created locally.
-The code expects a `secrets.py` file placed in the root of the directory with the following variables:
+The code expects a `config.py` file placed in a root-level `instance` of the directory with the following variables:

 ```
 USERNAME = "<a username>"